2025 in Brazilian football: Campeonato Brasileiro de Futebol Feminino Série A3

 Atlético Piauiense won the league after defeating Vila Nova/UNIVERSO.

 Promotion

-The four best placed teams, Doce Mel, Vila Nova/UNIVERSO, Itabirito and Atlético Piauiense, were promoted to the following year's second level.
+The four best placed teams, Doce Mel/Jequié EC, Vila Nova/UNIVERSO, Itabirito and Atlético Piauiense, were promoted to the following year's second level.

 Super cup

 Supercopa do Brasil de Futebol Feminino

 The competition featured 8 clubs chosen between the top-twelve 2024 Série A1 and the top-four 2024 Série A2, with only one team for state.
 It started on 7 March 2025 and ended on 15 March 2025.
 The Supercopa do Brasil de Futebol Feminino final was played between São Paulo and Corinthians.